 Our school lunches are cooked on the premises and always include freshly baked wholemeal bread, a salad bar and fresh fruit.
 We try to use local and organic ingredients where possible.
 Our kitchen is nut free and there are daily gluten free and vegan options.
+All meat served at school is halal (see PDF of halal certificate at bottom of this page).

 OUR FOOD VISION